vojtechkral/bard/doc/book/bard.toml.md

 ```toml
 template = "pdf.hbs"
 ```
-Path to the template file for this output, relative to the `templates` directory.
+Path to the template file for this output relative to the `templates` directory.
 (See also [Templates](./templates.md).)

 ```toml
 format = "pdf"
 ```
 Output format.
 Possible choices: `"pdf"`, `"html"`, [`"hovorka"`](./hovorka.md), [`"json"`](./json-and-xml.md), or [`"xml"`](./json-and-xml.md).
-Usually this isn't required since the format is detected from `file`'s extension.
+Usually, this isn't required since the format is detected from the `file`'s extension.

 ```toml
 sans_font = false